Grand National Tour: Commercial performance

 Following the tour's start, SOS and GNX charted at number one and two on the Billboard 200, respectively.

 The Grand National Tour's Seattle show broke the record for the highest-grossing hip hop concert.
 It accumulated $14.811 million from 60,941 tickets sold.

 After the Landover concert, the final show in the tour's twenty-three concert North American leg, the tour was declared the highest-grossing co-headlining tour of all time by Billboard, with 1.1 million tickets sold and $256.4 million United States dollars in revenue.

+The tour became the biggest and highest-earning by a rapper in history, breaking records along the way, making an estimated total of $390.7 million in revenue, from a total of 2.037 million tickets sold during the 47 concert shows.

 Set list

 This is the set list from the show in Minneapolis on April 19, 2025.
 It is not representative of all concerts for the duration of the tour.